-EMS rehearses Tuesday evenings, usually 6:15-8:30 p.m. (we sometimes make slight adjustments based on members’ schedules).
-Normally, there’s one concert per semester in Harkness Chapel, the Music Department’s recital hall, and occasionally some smaller events as well.
+EMS rehearses Tuesday evenings, 5:30-7:30.
+Normally, there is one concert per semester in Harkness Chapel, the Music Department’s recital hall, and occasionally some smaller events as well.
 We are also frequently asked to perform at the Cleveland Museum of Art down the block.

 To arrange an audition, contact Elena Mullins at firstname.lastname@example.org.